How to Apply

 The applicant should write and submit a typed proposal of 500 words or less which describes what he or she hopes to learn and accomplish in the AC+D program, where the applicant hopes their studies will lead, and why they are interested in this particular program.

 Transcripts from the institution where the candidate’s bachelor’s degree was earned are required to be uploaded as part of the online application process.
 The applicant should submit a scan of the document.
 The uploaded document is considered unofficial.
 Official transcript(s) from the institution granting the bachelor's degree is required for those admitted to the program.
-Official transcript should be requested and sent from the former institution in a sealed envelope to OCAC / Graduate Admissions, 8245 SW Barnes Road, Portland OR, 97225
+Official transcript should be requested and sent from the former institution in a sealed envelope to PNCA / Graduate Admissions, 511 NW Broadway, Portland OR 97209.

-Letters of recommendations should note the applicant’s name and be mailed in sealed envelopes from each recommender to OCAC / Graduate Admissions, 8245 SW Barnes Road, Portland OR, 97225 Strongest recommendations are those who are familiar with the applicant’s studio practice.
+Letters of recommendations will be submitted online by recommenders through Slideroom.
+Slideroom will send each recommender an email link through which they can submit their letters.
+Strongest recommendations are those who are familiar with the applicant’s studio practice.
 Recommendations from an applicant’s relatives or personal friends are not acceptable.
 Applicants are asked to enter the name, title, organization and relationship of the recommenders selected as part of the online application process.

 Submission of art and design work for review is required.
 The portfolio should consist of 12-20 images of the candidate’s work.
 It is recommended that work be recent and represent the applicant’s strongest work.
 The work is uploaded as part of the online application and each piece should be labeled and given a description in slideroom.com.
 For technical assistance with upload, please contact firstname.lastname@example.org.